 - Have students return to their K-W-L graphic organizer and complete the last column.

-Want to purchase this lesson plan ready to print and go?
-Find it here.
+Want to purchase this Chinese New Year lesson plan ready to print and go?

-Chinese New Year Non-Fiction Article: This resource contains 1 non-fiction article and 3 reading activities to assist with reading comprehension, standardized test prep (EQAO) and cross-curricular learning.
-This resource contains individual PDFs of student pages to assist with online learning i.e. Google Classroom as well as Google Slides formatted lessons for 1:1 schools.
+Chinese New Year Non-Fiction Article: This Chinese New Year lesson plan contains 1 non-fiction article and 3 reading activities to assist with reading comprehension, standardized test prep (EQAO), and cross-curricular learning.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.

 - Teacher lesson plan